How to Make a Job Application Stand Out: 9 Practical Tips

 • Be concise: A cover letter simply introduces a resume, so superfluousness isn’t necessary.
 Aim to keep it between 250 and 400 words and roughly three to six paragraphs.

 • Customize the letter to the job: Try not to use the same cookie-cutter letter for every application.
 Employers can easily pick out a rushed cover letter.
 It’s obvious when a candidate uses a generic template, merely swapping out the job title and business name.
-Always tailor the cover letter to the company and role.
+To make your cover letter stand out, always tailor it to the company and role.

 2. Keep the Resume Concise